Roofing CRM Software: Top 5 Picks Compared for 2026

 You have a strong CRM already but need a kitchen-table sales tool: Add Leap to your existing stack.

-There are free CRMs out there (HubSpot Free, Zoho Free, Bitrix24), but none are built for roofing specifically.
-You can make them work by customizing, but you’ll spend significant time replicating what JobNimbus does out of the box — and you’ll still lack the roofing-specific integrations.
+There are free CRMs out there (HubSpot Free, Zoho Free, Bitrix24).
+But none are built for roofing.
+You can customize them.
+You’ll spend significant time replicating what JobNimbus does out of the box.
+You’ll still lack the roofing-specific connections.

-For most roofing companies, paying $25–$75/user/month for a roofing-specific tool is dramatically more efficient than configuring a generic CRM.
+For most roofing companies, paying $25–$75/user/month for a roofing-specific tool is far more efficient than setting up a generic CRM.

-1. **Trying to use a residential generic FSM (Jobber/HCP) for insurance work** — they’re not built for the claim workflow
+1. Using a generic FSM (Jobber/HCP) for insurance work — they’re not built for the claim workflow

 3. Not training the sales team thoroughly — the best CRM is useless if your reps don’t enter leads consistently

-4. **Skipping the integrations** — measurement and material ordering integrations are where the time savings actually live
+4. Skipping the integrations — measurement and material ordering integrations are where the time savings happen

-For most roofing companies doing residential work, **JobNimbus is the right choice**.
-It’s purpose-built for the industry, integrates with the tools roofers actually use, and is priced fairly relative to the value it delivers.
+For most roofing companies doing residential work, JobNimbus is the right choice.
+It’s purpose-built for the industry.
+It works with the tools roofers actually use.
+And it’s priced fairly relative to the value it delivers.

-If you’re a small operation primarily doing repairs or maintenance work, Jobber’s lower price point and ease of use make it a reasonable starting point — you can always upgrade later.
+If you’re a small operation primarily doing repairs or maintenance work, Jobber’s lower price and ease of use make it a solid starting point.
+You can always upgrade later.

 If you’re a larger residential roofing company with $2M+ in revenue, AccuLynx is worth the additional investment.